tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 ## 2 Historical Context (non-normative)

-An internationally agreed standard suite of Tests and resulting `Assertions` can be used by all data providers, data collectors and data users to improve the quality of biodiversity data.
+An internationally agreed standard suite of Tests and resulting `Responses` can be used by all data providers, data collectors and data users to improve the quality of biodiversity data.
 This will facilitate more appropriate and more accurate use of biodiversity data.
 Other than data availability, ‘Data Quality’ is probably the most significant issue for users of biodiversity data and this is especially so for the research community.
 The BDQ Tests will not correct all issues that exist with the data, but reports from the Tests will hopefully identify issues that need to be addressed by users of the data.
 Such issues will require the user to make decisions - i.e., data that may need to be excluded, data that may need improvement before use, and data that can be used as they are.
 It is always the responsibility of the user to decide what data are of suitable quality for their use.

 ### 2.1 Definition of CORE (non-normative)